-This manual approach yields an end result that is questionable.
-The data contained in the maps is better than nothing initially, but as time moves on and errors are identified, people lose faith in the maps and the effort is dropped.
+This manual approach yields a questionable end result.
+The data contained in the maps is better than nothing initially, but as time passes and errors are identified, people lose faith in the maps and the effort is dropped.
 The maps also need to be maintained in conjunction with the change management practice, which further decreases accuracy over time.

-- Identifying assets in the environment and their configuration information.
+- Identifying IT assets in the environment and their configuration information.

-With these time consuming and often inaccurate tasks done accurately through automation, the act of building and managing the CMDB becomes much simpler and can be done far more quickly.
-Only non-discoverable data is needed to manage the CI and the final logical link of the application layer to the business service need to be performed manually (or built as rules in the mapping tool, where applicable).
+With these time-consuming and often inaccurate tasks done accurately through automation, the act of building and managing the CMDB becomes much simpler and efficient.
+You only need non-discoverable data to manage the CI.
+You need to manually perform the final logical link of the application layer to the business service.
+Or you can build them as rules in the mapping tool wherever applicable.

-It’s still important for organizations to have a repeatable and organized configuration management practice as planning is a big part of success when building a CMDB and mapping services:
+It’s still important for organizations to have a repeatable and organized configuration management practice as planning is a big part of success when building a CMDB and business enterprise mapping services:

 - A discovery approach is needed for discovery to be run over specific networks during periods of lower activity to avoid potential performance issues.